shion0111/TSClipEditor/README.md

   <img src="https://github.com/shion0111/TSClipEditor/blob/master/screen/v3.jpg" width="640"/>
 </p>

-A TS clip exporter (mainly for those huge MPEG2-TS files) on OSX.
+A TS clip exporter (mainly those huge MPEG2-TS files) on OSX.
 User can choose several ranges of a video on a customized slider by setting multiple thumbs and then save clips.

 ** A hobby project and a case-study of ffmpeg **